liwang2013/Li-Thesis-Project/README.txt

 Li-Thesis-Project
 =================
-This github repository is used for Li's thesis project
+This github repository is used for Li's thesis project:
+"Classification of Clinical Tweets Using Apache Mahout"

 **************************